kapow-games/documentation/source/includes/_client-api.md

 Parameter | Description
 --------- | -----------
-functionName | The name of the function on the server that you want to invoke. parameters | JSON object you want to pass to the function as parameter during invocation. invokeLazily | Set to `true` if you don't want to block on this network call and instead want the method to be invoked as and when the user has network connectivity.
+functionName | Name of the function on the server that you want to invoke. parameters | JSON object you want to pass to the function as parameter during invocation. invokeLazily | Set to `true` if you don't want to block on this network call and instead want the method to be invoked as and when the user has network connectivity.
 Default value is `false`.

 Response Attribute | Description
 ------------------ | -----------
-status | Indicates whether the request was `executed` or just `scheduled` (in case of lazily-invoked RPCs). result | The response returned from the server. error | Error message returned from the server.
+status | Indicates whether the request was `executed` or just `scheduled` (in case of lazily-invoked RPCs). result | Response returned from the server. error | Error message returned from the server.

 <aside class="notice">